Type of Schools: Public, Charter, and Private

 Pros:

-- Multi-age classrooms that help increase social interactions
+• Multi-age classrooms that help increase social interaction

 Cons: